Jonathan2251/lbd/_sources/gpu.rst.txt

   Terms in Nvidia's gpu (figure from book [#Quantitative-gpu-terms]_)

-.. list-table:: More Desciptive Name and Cuda term in GPU and Desciption.
+.. list-table:: More Desciptive Name for Cuda term in Fermi GPU and Desciption.
-  :widths: 20 20 40
+  :widths: 15 15 10 40
   :header-rows: 1

   * - More Desciptive Name
     - Cuda term
+    - Structure
     - Description
   * - Grid
     - Grid
+    -
     - Grid is Vectorizable Loop as :numref:`gpu-terms`.
   * - SIMD Processor / SIMD Block / Core
     - Cuda Thread Engine
+    - Each Grid has 16 SIMD Processors.
     - Each multithreaded SIMD Processor is assigned 512 elements of the vectors to work on.
       SIMD Processors are full processors with separate PCs and are programmed using